osin/Webservice/README.md

             "method:", an HTTP METHOD
             "data:" Data can be passe by many way, using http you should pass it in the body, using cli it's must be provide by data = {data}
         );

+# Install
+First please copy every dist to non dist ext files.
+Exemple config.php.dist should become config.php
+* .htaccess.dist => .htaccess
+* .config.php.dist => config.php

+##.htAccess installation
+HtAccess define entrypoint to get all the service.
+We rewrite all urls to specific endpoint which is bootstrap.php.
+You can define your own pattern url for this specific endpoint.
+We also add instruction to no index all files.
+You can remove or manage freely you htaccess according to your fairs uses, security restrictions or/and vhosts

+##Domain installation

+After that you should define a domaine.
+A domain is a global path for an specific project, use case or application
+Ex: domain public for services from publics domaines or domain backoffice for backoffice services.

+To define a domaine